The CRA Statute of Limitations: When Can You Stop Fearing a Tax Reassessment?

 CRA Limitations When Conducting and Audit or Reassessment

 In most cases, the CRA has four years from the date of your tax assessment to audit your returns and three years to reassess your tax return.
 This means that if you receive the assessment for your 2016 tax return in June 2017, the CRA has until June 2020 to send a Notice of Reassessment and until June 2021 to review your return for an audit.

 However, the situation can get more complicated.
-If the CRA believes that there is a suspicion of fraud, it can audit as far back as records allow.
+If the CRA believes that there is a suspicion of fraud, it can reassess as far back as records allow.
 This is also true if the CRA believes that you misrepresented your situation on your tax return, either due to carelessness or wilful action.
 However, the agency must be able to prove fraud, neglect, or wilful fault.

 CRA Limitations When Collecting a Tax Debt

-Subsection 221(3) of the Income Tax Act states that the CRA may not commence or continue to collect a tax debt after the end of the limitation period for the collection of the debt, which is 10 years in most cases and for most types of tax debt.
+For instance, subsection 221(3) of the Income Tax Act states that the CRA may not commence or continue to collect a tax debt after the end of the limitation period for the collection of the debt, which is 10 years in most cases and for most types of tax debt.
 This means that the CRA cannot take action to collect a tax debt if the debt is 10 years old or older.

-However, this is only true for cases where no action has been taken during the 10-year period.
-Each collection action by the CRA “resets the clock” another ten years.
-For instance, a tax debt is assessed for 2007, the CRA would have until 2017 to take collection action.
-However, if the agency made attempts to collect (such as a Requirement to Pay Letter) steadily up until 2017, then it still has an additional 10 years to take collection action from the date of the last action.
+For instance, if a tax debt is assessed for 2007, the CRA would have until 2017 to take collection action.
+However, if the agency made attempts to collect (such as sending a Requirement to Pay Letter) steadily up until 2017, then it still has an additional 10 years to take collection action from the date of the last action.
 Essentially, you need to go 10 years without any CRA collection action in order for the CRA Statute of Limitations to apply.
 Acknowledging the debt (such as filing an objection or an appeal) can also extend or restart the time limit.